Common problems include low hot water pressure, leaking drains, and corrosion of original pipes.

 Original villas would have been built with on-site storage tanks, with the overflow going to soak pits.

 Drainage and sewerage services often came as a combined system where the same pipes drained stormwater and sewage.
-Many have now been separated.
+Most have now been separated.

 Large galvanised corrugated iron water tanks were available from the 1880s.
 They were used to collect roof rainwater.
 Water was generally piped by gravity feed from the roof to the tank and from the tank to the laundry and scullery sink only.
 Rainwater tanks were mounted on timber stands, below the roof line, but sufficiently high to provide some head at sink-bench level.